funnbot/deya_notes/Features/Bug Catching.md

 ## Edge cases
 Maybe a floor catching mechanic like I explained earlier but it’s not necessary
 # Research and testing
-I make bug, I make pc
-How are you going to test this feature at different stages of development?
+I make bug asset, I make pc asset, I make net asset, bean code bug movement depending on bug, bean program pc move How are you going to test this feature at different stages of development?
 For example:
 [[Testing plan]]